okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022-okta-identity-engine/index.md

 Telephony `system.sms.send.*` and `system.voice.send.*` events are now issued as a `DENY` System Log message when SMS or Voice messages are blocked due to telephony operational rate limit violations.
 The `system.operation.rate_limit.violation` event is still fired, but will be deprecated in the 2022.08.0 release.
 See the [System Log API](/docs/reference/api/system-log/). <!-- OKTA-498664 -->

-#### Telephony Inline Hook is GA in Preview
+#### Telephony inline hook is GA in Preview

 While Okta provides out-of-the-box telephony functionality, many customers need the ability to integrate their existing telecommunications provider with Okta to deliver SMS and Voice messages.
-The Telephony Inline Hook allows customers to generate One-Time Passcodes within Okta, and then use their existing telecommunications provider to deliver the messages for MFA enrollment/verification, password reset, and account unlock.
+The telephony inline hook allows customers to generate One-Time Passcodes within Okta, and then use their existing telecommunications provider to deliver the messages for MFA enrollment/verification, password reset, and account unlock.
 This allows customers to use their existing telephony solution within Okta, due to the time they've already invested in their existing telephony solution, the need to use a specific regional provider, or simply the desire to maintain flexibility.
-See [Telephony Inline Hook with Twilio](/docs/guides/telephony-inline-hook/nodejs/main/). <!-- OKTA-491573 -->
+See [Telephony inline hook with Twilio](/docs/guides/telephony-inline-hook/nodejs/main/). <!-- OKTA-491573 -->

 #### User-scoped MyAccount API is GA in Preview